 Recommendations to the Accountability Board

-The ITE shall ensure that all evidence provided by the partners, including value for money, is robust and relevant.
+The ITE shall ensure that all evidence provided by partners, including value for money, is robust and relevant.
 They will report back to partners on any inconsistencies that need to be addressed before the ITE review can be completed and the funding decision taken to the Accountability Board.
 Value for money is assessed based on the methodology outlined in The Green Book (Q.8 above) published by the Treasury or alternative appropriate Government guidance; this assessment includes the calculation of the benefit to cost ratio, which forms part of the value for money assessment.

 To receive a recommendation for approval, projects should have:

-a clear rationale for the interventions linked with the strategic objectives identified in the Economic Strategy Statement or other Strategy approved by Strategic Board;
+a clear rationale for the interventions linked with the strategic objectives identified in the Strategy approved by Strategic Board;

 clearly defined outputs and anticipated outcomes, with clear additionality, ensuring that factors such as displacement and deadweight have been taken into account;